 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projected that employment of correctional officers would increase by 4% between 2014 and 2024.
-The median annual salary for this position was $40,530 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of correctional officers would decrease by 7% between 2018 and 2028.
+The median annual salary for this position was $45,180 as of May 2019.

 Prison guard programs prepare students to work with inmates, enforce institutional rules, prevent strife and oversee work duties in a number of different environments.
 These skills are necessary to gain entry-level employment, but additional degrees may provide more opportunity for advancement.